venkat2055/cv-object-detection/README.md

 # CV-object-detection

-The repository includes the following scripts:
+This repository includes the following scripts:
 * Detect and read license plates in a video file
 * Detect objects in a video file
 * Recognize faces in a video file